George Albro, Co-chair for Downstate

 Arthur Schwartz is a 39-year labor union, plaintiff’s employment and civil rights lawyer.
 His long-time focus has been on union democracy and union election-related litigation, and he has represented thousands of workers in cases involving employment discrimination, wage theft, and unfair termination.
 He has been a movement activist since the late 1960s and has represented major anti-nuke groups, anti-Central America intervention groups, ACORN, NY Communities for Change, Make the Road NY, and Occupy Wall Street.
 Current clients include Transport Workers Union of Greater NY, NYC School Employees Union, The Black Institute, and Black Lives Matter of Greater NY.
 Arthur was elected Democratic District Leader in Greenwich Village (1995-2005, 2013-present).
 He was a delegate for Obama in 2008, served as Zephyr Teachout’s Treasurer in her run for Governor in 2014, and was Legal Counsel (and a delegate) for the 2016 Bernie Sanders NY campaign.
 Arthur also served as NYS Democratic Committee Member 2006-2013, and as a member of Community Board 2, Manhattan, where he focused on parks and playgrounds, 1991-2015.
 He is a father of 4, ages 12-30.

-Sal resides in the Bronx, is a member of Bronx Progressives, and represents New York City.
+John resides in Brooklyn, is a member of CWA Local 1180, and represents NYPAN’s affiliates.

 Maurice Brown, Executive Committee Member